 The maximum input frequency to the A/B counter is reflected in the maximum prescaler output frequency (\sim 300 MHz) that is specified in Table 2.
-This is the prescaler input frequency (VCO or CLK) divided by P. For example, a dual modulus mode of P = 8/9 is not allowed if the VCO frequency is greater than 2400 MHz because the frequency going to the A/B counter is too high.
+This is the prescaler input frequency (external VCO or CLK) divided by P. For example, a dual modulus mode of P = 8/9 is not allowed if the external VCO frequency is greater than 2400 MHz because the frequency going to the A/B counter is too high.

-When the AD9520-1 B counter is bypassed (B = 1), the A counter should be set to zero, and the overall resulting divide is equal to the prescaler setting, P. The possible divide ratios in this mode are 1, 2, 3, 4, 8, 16, and 32.
-This mode is useful only when an external VCO/VCXO is used because the frequency range of the internal VCO requires an overall feedback divider greater than 32.
+When the AD9520-5 B counter is bypassed (B=1), the A counter should be set to zero, and the overall resulting divide is equal to the prescaler setting, P. The possible divide ratios in this mode are 1, 2, 3, 4, 8, 16, and 32.